-Lyceus was livid, he haven't heard such talk from the Lord Conqueror.
+He haven't heard such talk from the Lord Conqueror.
 "I have spoken to my sister yesterday.
-She made no mention of your leave in our conversation of you."
+She made no mention of your leave in our conversation about you."

-'My Lord and Prince Lyceus, conversing over me?'
-Ri was fluster.
+'My Lord and Prince Lyceus were conversing over me?'
+Ri expressed her fluster.
 "What brought forth me as a topic, mind my asking?"

 Lyceus was still bitter that his sister hadn't shared this information with him.
 After telling her how amorous he had become for the inspiring storyteller, he had a right to know.

-He expressed a smile.
-"You're finally about to achieve your life goal.
-You're going to find so much success and fame."
-Next, his smile flipped upside down.
+"You're finally about to achieve your life's goal.
+You're going to find much success and fame."
+He displayed a grin before it flipped upside down.
 "When I meet with my sister later this morning, I will be sure to let her know of my displeasure for keeping this from me.
 You are my friend, not chattel."

-Ri hastily seized his wrist as Lyceus tried to stand up from the small table they had eating their morning meal on.
+Ri hastily seized his wrist as Lyceus tried to stand up from the small table they'd eaten their morning meal on.

-"Please Prince Lyceus, I beseech you not to engage Milady, our Lord on this matter.
-Like I told you, I don't believe anyone else knows.
-She gave me this order in private and I would become disheartened if she housed any anger towards either of us for not respecting her confidence."
+"Please, Prince Lyceus, I beseech you not to engage Milady, our Lord, on this matter.
+Like I've told you, I don't believe anyone else knows.
+She gave me this order in private, and I would become disheartened if she housed any anger towards either of us for not respecting her confidence."

-Gripping the panicky maiden's arms gently, Lyceus tried to relax her worries.
-"Ri, I promise, no harm will befall-"
+Lyceus tried to relax her worries.
+"Ri, I promise no harm will befall-"

-His sentence was cut short as Ri squeezed even tighter.
+His sentence was cut short as she squeezed even tighter.

-Realizing she had not only touched the Prince in a roughly manner, but raised her voice to him as well.
-Ri released him, and stood up urging him more delicately.
-"Forgive me, for my offense.
-I realize that you are the Prince of the Realm and are free to your own discretion, but I implore you most earnestly, to refrain from discussing what I revealed to you with our Lord."
+Realizing she hadn't only touched the Prince in a rough manner, but raised her voice to him as well, Ri released him, and stood up, urging him more delicately, "Forgive me for my offense.
+I realize you are the Prince of the Realm, and are allowed your own discretion, but I implore you most earnestly to refrain from discussing what I revealed to you with our Lord."

-Standing up too, Lyceus understood the emotion in Ri's eyes.
-She was sincerely fearful, not for herself entirely, but for him.
-Although the Conqueror was renown for extreme violence when warrant, his sister gave him no pause for such fear.
+Standing up too, Lyceus understood the emotion in Ri's eyes; she was sincerely fearful.
+Not for herself entirely, but for him, too.
+Although the Conqueror was renown for extreme violence when warranted, his sister gave him no pause for such fear.

 Nevertheless, Lyceus decided to appease the troubled woman.
 "I will keep silent on this.
-I respect that it is the affairs of you and the Lord Conqueror."
+I respect that the affair is between you and the Lord Conqueror."

 Ri was relieved as she clung onto Lyceus for a hug.